kmorfo/Notificator/README.md

   <a href="https://rlujancreations.es" target="blank"><img src="./gitImages/rlujanlogo.png" width="300" alt="RLujanCreations Logo" /></a>
 </p>

+<a href="./README_ES.md" target="blank">This doc in Spanish</a>
 ## Description
-Notificator is a backend that allows us managed all our Firebase Cloud Messaging sending notifications to several devices per project in one app.
+Notificator is a backend that allow us managed all our Firebase Cloud Messaging sending notifications to several devices per project in one app.

 Includes the following features:
 * Swagger OpenAPI documentation